 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at providing extensive trigger terms and clearly answering both 'what' and 'when', making it strong on completeness and trigger term quality.
-However, it is somewhat front-loaded with trigger phrases at the expense of describing concrete capabilities in more detail, and some of the broader trigger terms like 'show me options' could conflict with other design-related skills.
-The actual capability description is condensed into a single clause at the end.
+The description excels at providing extensive trigger terms and clearly answering both 'what' and 'when', making it strong for skill selection.
+However, it is somewhat front-loaded with trigger phrases at the expense of describing specific concrete capabilities in more detail, and some of the broader trigger terms ('show me options', 'what could this look like') could cause overlap with other design-related skills.

 Suggestions